 T2 = F2 x L2 = 20 lbs x 1 ft = 20 ft·lbs

 Weight and Mass

-Mass will not change anywhere on the earth, even under zero gravity conditions, while weight is the amount caused by an acceleration that is felt by the body on which the acceleration is acting.
+Mass will not change anywhere on the earth, even under zero-gravity conditions, while weight is the amount caused by an acceleration that is felt by the body on which the acceleration is acting.
 In a no gravity zone there is no feeling of weight.
-The gravity acceleration is different depending on your lattitude location on the earth.
-The weight of an object depends on its mass and strength of the gravitational pull.
+The gravity acceleration is different depending on your latitude location on the earth.
+The weight of an object depends on its mass and the strength of the gravitational pull.

 Examples of Force, Mass, and Length Units